 Simple, straightforward operation with a single dial and an indicator light.
 Cool-touch handles make the pot easy to transport right after cooking is complete.
 Perfect size for single-serving cooking.
 Popular for dorm and RV living.

 The settings and capacity are limited, so it's not an ideal choice for many people.

 A slow cooker is the pinnacle of low-maintenance cooking.
 Place the ingredients inside, turn it on, and let it cook.
+No stovetop required.
 Your only thought is how delicious that meal is going to taste.
 But some slow cookers have features that make them better suited to your specific needs than other models.
 To be happy with your purchase, you'll want those needs met.

 The best slow cookers offer a consistent temperature through many hours of cooking.
 The warm setting must keep your food warm without letting it continue to cook.
-You'll want a capacity that can accommodate your family's needs, a removable inner pot that is easy to clean, and durable construction that will allow many long years of use.
+You'll want a capacity that can accommodate your family's needs, a removable inner pot that’s easy to clean, and durable construction that will allow many long years of use.